victrw/issp-project/readme.md

 ```
 node app.js
 ```
-or if you prefer
+or if you prefer a live server
 ```
 nodemon app.js
 ```

 Task
 ----
-Logout or login depending if the user is logged in or not.
+Change Full name into first and last name
+Create library page
+Make user settings save into the database